hpaluch-pil/salt-examples/README.md

 ```

 Above example will add `user1` and `user2` to `docker` group on
-all Minions where `pil-docker` state was applied.
+all Minions where `pil-docker` state was applied, for example
+using command `sudo salt '*' state.apply pil-docker`.

 ## Setup